- Agricultural crops

 - Greenhouse and nursery production

 All homeowner-use product registrations have been canceled, except for ant and roach bait station products.

-Chlorpyrifos is classified as a Restricted Use Pesticide (RUP), meaning anyone selling or using a pesticide product containing chlorpyrifos is required by law to be licensed (commercial or non-commercial applicators) or certified (private applicators).
-It is highly toxic to aquatic organisms (fish, insects, mollusks), pollinators, and other beneficial insects.
+Most chlorpyrifos products are classified as a restricted use pesticide (RUP), meaning those selling or using a chlorpyrifos product labeled as a RUP are required by law to be licensed (commercial or non-commercial applicators) or certified (private applicators).

 How it Works